YeeTone/CS302-2022Spring/Assignment/A6/A6Report.md

 | 10                   | C    | C         | C  | C   | A        |
 | Avg.Turn-around Time | 4.5  | 4.5       |4.75| 4.5 | 4.25     |

+Reason:
+- HRRN
+At time 1, A arrives and is executed.

+At time 2, B arrives.
+But it is non-preemptive.
+So A is executed.

+At time 3,4, similar with time 2, A is executed.
+At time 4, D arrives and A finishes.

+At time 5, C arrives and the waiting time: B3 C0 D1.
+HRR(B) = 4, HRR(C) = 2/3, HRR(D) = 1.
+Thus choose B and B is finished.

+At time 6, the waiting time: C1 D2.
+HRR(C) = 1, HRR(D) = 3/2.
+Thus choose D.

+At time 7, since it is non-preemptive, D is executed.

+At time 8,9,10, C is executed.

+- FIFO:

+Since FIFO is non-preemptive, just follow the natural order of arrival.

+- RR:
+At time 1, A is executed.

+At time 2, B arrives.
+But since B is newly coming into the queue, we choose A.

+At time 3, since quanta for RR is 1, we choose B and B is finished.

+At time 4, D arrives.
+But based on the previous rule, we choose A.

+At time 5, C arrives.
+We choose D.

+At time 6, we choose A and A finishes.

+At time 7, we choose C.

+At time 8, D is finished.

+At time 9,10, C is executed and finished.

+- SJF:

+Since SJF is non_preemptive, we select the process based on the estimated CPU cost, after one process is finished.
+Just pick the one with the lowest cost in the current queue.

+- Priority:

+Since SJF is preemptive, we select the process based on the priority, after each CPU cycle.
+Just pick the one with the highest priority in the current queue.

 ## Q1.
 Implement a syscall that can set the priority of current process

 - Design idea: